Structure of Color Filters

 xy chromaticity diagram and color triangle

-In reality however, since the colors of the color filter (color resist) and the intensity of the light source differ in each product, the range of colors a certain display can express differs as well.
+In reality however, since the colors of the color filters (color resists) and the type of the light source differ in each product, the range of colors a certain display can express differs as well.
 This range of color expressed by mixing RGB is called the “color gamut.”
-The color gamut has several standards such as the two standards for computer related products; sRGB and Adobe RGB.
-Normally, a color gamut is indicated by a triangle on the xy chromaticity diagram(Diagram on right side).
+The color gamut has several standards such as sRGB , Adobe RGB, and DCI.
+Normally, a color gamut is indicated by a triangle on the "xy chromaticity diagram" that represents the colors of light in plane coordinates (the diagram on right side).
 This certain region is called the “color triangle” and each apex indicates the limit of RGB each standard can express.
 When the color triangle is large, a wider range of colors can be expressed.
 In a display, the product responding to the standard with a larger color triangle can express colors more vividly.

-Manufacturing Process of a Color Filter
+Manufacturing process of a color filter

 There are several manufacturing methods of color filters, but most are made by the “photolithography method” where the color resist is fixed onto the glass substrate by lithographic exposure or image development.